awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53recoverycontrol-safetyrule-ruleconfig.md

 # AWS::Route53RecoveryControl::SafetyRule RuleConfig<a name="aws-properties-route53recoverycontrol-safetyrule-ruleconfig"></a>

-The rule configuration for an assertion rule or gating rule\.
-This is the criteria that you set for specific assertion controls \(routing controls\) or gating controls\.
-This configuration specifies how many controls must be enabled after a transaction completes\.
+The rule configuration for an assertion rule\.
+That is, the criteria that you set for specific assertion controls \(routing controls\) that specify how many control states must be `ON` after a transaction completes\.

 ## Syntax<a name="aws-properties-route53recoverycontrol-safetyrule-ruleconfig-syntax"></a>